liborty/times/README.md

 Please see [`tests/test.rs`](https://github.com/liborty/times/blob/main/tests/tests.rs) for examples of how to specify the closures and call these functions on them.

 ## Appendix - Recent Releases

+**Version 1.0.4** Instead of magnitudes number, now takes the actual range and step of the data lengths.
+Is more flexible.

 **Version 1.0.3** Updated the dependencies.